noaa-psd/rnr-score-harvester/README.md

 `pip install -e . # editable installation into active enviroment, useful for development`

-`pip install -t [TARGET_DIR] --upgrade . # target installaiton into TARGET_DIR, useful for deploying for cylc workflows (see https://cylc.github.io/cylc-doc/stable/html/tutorial/runtime/introduction.html#id3)`
+`pip install -t [TARGET_DIR] --upgrade . # target installation into TARGET_DIR, useful for deploying for cylc workflows (see https://cylc.github.io/cylc-doc/stable/html/tutorial/runtime/introduction.html#id3)`

 Verify the installation by running the unit test suite.
 There are no expected test failures.